 This appendix lists the appendices which are part of other Indian Accounting Standards and make reference to Ind AS 113, Fair Value Measurement.

-- 1 Appendix C, Determining whether an Arrangement contains a Lease contained in Ind AS 17, Leases. - 2 Appendix A, Distributions of Non-cash Assets to Owners contained in Ind AS 10, Events After the Reporting Period. - Appendix D, Extinguishing Financial Liabilities with Equity Instruments contained in Ind AS 109, Financial Instruments.
+- 1. Appendix A, Distributions of Non-cash Assets to Owners contained in Ind AS 10, Events after the Reporting Period. - 2.
+Appendix D, Extinguishing Financial Liabilities with Equity Instruments contained in Ind AS 109, Financial Instruments.